 Winning is about as American as apple pie.
-It’s no wonder that the famous quote “failure is not an option,” attributed to Gene Krantz, flight director for the Apollo 13 mission, has been burned into our collective conscience.
-Even the recent U.S. soccer team’s World Cup loss to Belgium was overshadowed by the outstanding performance of US goalie Tim Howard.
-As Amy Bass, a professor of history at the College of New Rochelle wrote for CNN after the loss, “Yesterday, Team USA lost to Belgium and is out of the running.
+It’s no wonder that the famous quote “failure is not an option,” attributed to Gene Kranz, flight director for the Apollo 13 mission, has been burned into our collective conscience.
+Even the recent U.S. soccer team’s World Cup loss to Belgium was overshadowed by US goalie Tim Howard's outstanding performance.
+As Amy Bass, a history professor at the College of New Rochelle, wrote for CNN after the loss, “Yesterday, Team USA lost to Belgium and is out of the running.
 But today, you'd think American goalkeeper Tim Howard actually won the World Cup on his own."

-The problem with our winning mentality is that it overlooks the value that can be gained by losing sometimes.
+Our winning mentality is that it overlooks the value that can be gained by losing sometimes.
 There may not be glory in losing, but there can be valuable lessons and insights.
-In “When Failure is a Good Option,” a post on the Harvard Business Review blog Ron Ashkenas, a managing partner of Schaffer Consulting, writes that “….there are some occasions when failure is not only appropriate but absolutely necessary, most times to generate learning and improvement.”
+In “When a Failure is a Good Option,” a post on the Harvard Business Review blog Ron Ashkenas, a managing partner of Schaffer Consulting, writes that “….there are some occasions when failure is not only appropriate but necessary, most times to generate learning and improvement.”

 Abandon your Fear of Failure

 Try to find out what is the source of your fear.
-Maybe you compare yourself to others and worry you won’t be able to live up to their achievements.
-It’s far better to focus on what makes you unique and what special value you bring to the marketplace than to focus on the success of others.
+Maybe you compare yourself to others and worry you won’t live up to their achievements.
+It’s far better to focus on what makes you unique and what special value you bring to the marketplace than to focus on others' success.

 You also want to get out of your comfort zone.
-For example, you may have an interest in sports massage but are concerned you won’t be good at it or as good as others in the field.
+For example, you may be interested in sports massage but are concerned you won’t be good at it or as good as others in the field.
 Instead of retreating into your familiar territory, break out and try it – try whatever new thing appeals to you.
 Let fear become your motivator.

 Make Peace with Failure